articoder/MeDoraH/README.md

-Some steps required to capture sufficent information before developing a prototype
+#### Some steps required to capture sufficent information before developing a prototype:

 ![Workflow Diagram](Workflows/Conceptualisation.svg)

-The Ontology Population workflow provides a detailed breakdown of the process involved in populating the ontology with the interview data.
+#### A breakdown of the Ontology Population workflow with the iterative refinement steps included:

 ![Workflow Diagram](Workflows/OntologyPopulation.svg)